octopus-network/DRN-sol/README.md

 #### Lock and unlock process

 1. Anyone can lock eth by sending `ethLocker.lockEth()` with ethers that wants to transfer to near.
+After that, event `Lock` will be emitted, which can be used for minting ethers on Near.

 2. When users want to unlock their ethers, they can use the proof data from Near and invoke `ethLocker.unlock(bytes proof)` to achieve that.

 3. When `unlock` be invoked, there are two situations.
 If the balance of Locker is sufficient, the user will get all his ethers back.
-Or, the locker will calculate the safe amount as withdrawable to transfer to user, and the rest amount is recorded as debt.
+Or the locker will calculate the safe amount as withdrawable to transfer to user, and the rest amount is recorded as the debt.

    Formula to calculate the amount that can be withdrawn in an unlocking: